fullstack-hy2020/fullstack-hy2020.github.io/src/content/1/en/part1b.md

 The command <em>arto.greet.bind(arto)</em> creates a new function, where it has bound _this_ to point to Arto independent of where and how the method is being called.

 Using [arrow functions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions), it is possible to solve some of the problems related to _this_.
 They should not, however, be used as methods for objects, because then _this_ does not work at all.
-We will come back to the behavior of _this_ in relation to arrow functions later.
+We will come back later to the behavior of _this_ in relation to arrow functions.

 If you want to gain a better understanding of how _this_ works in Javascript, the internet is full of material about the topic, e.g. the screen cast series [Understand JavaScript's this Keyword in Depth](https://egghead.io/courses/understand-javascript-s-this-keyword-in-depth) by [egghead.io](https://egghead.io) is highly recommended!

 ### Classes

-As mentioned previously, there is no class mechanism like ones in object oriented programming languages.
-There are, however, features in Javascript which make "simulating" object oriented [classes](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes) possible.
+As mentioned previously, there is no class mechanism like the ones in object-oriented programming languages.
+There are, however, features in Javascript which make "simulating" object-oriented [classes](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes) possible.

 Let's take a quick look at the <i>class syntax</i> that was introduced into Javascript along with ES6, which substantially simplifies the definition of classes (or class-like things) in Javascript.